|1/3 cup Hung Curd (or 1/2 cup Plain Curd)|

 - Cut paneer, green capsicum, red capsicum and onion into 1½-inch squares.

 - Add paneer cubes, green capsicum, red capsicum and onion in prepared marinade.
 Mix gently until all vegetables and paneer are coated with marinade.
 Cover with a plastic wrap or a lid and place it in refrigerator for at least an hour.
 If possible, marinate them for 2-3 hours to get deep and even flavor.

-- Skew marinated onion, red capsicum, green capsicum and paneer (one piece of each in given order) on skewer.
+- Skew marinated onion, red capsicum, green capsicum and paneer (one piece of each in given order) on a skewer.
 You can change the order but keep paneer in the center.
 Repeat the same order and skew them on skewers until all vegetables and paneer are used.
 Line the aluminum foil over a deep baking tray.
-Brush the tikka with little amount of oil and place on a baking tray.
-Cook for around 7-8 minutes at 200 degree C in pre heated oven.
+Brush the tikka with a little amount of oil and place on a baking tray.
+Cook for around 7-8 minutes at 200 degree C in pre-heated oven.
 Turn them around, brush with oil and again cook for 5-7 minutes or until edges of paneer start to turn brown.